Monthly Report

 #1: Star Scales / CYCR (Cyber Critter)

-Purple-on-gold tarot cards with constellation and "eye" motifs, fanning out around the avatar's hand in a 9-card arc.
-Released as a 3-day standalone free drop (3/6–3/9), and after that window the prop lives on as a bonus inside CYCR's larger Magica Tarot bundle.
+Glowing tarot cards — constellation and "eye" motifs in gold on purple — fanning out in a nine-card arc around the hand.
+Released as a 3-day standalone free drop (Mar 6–9); after that window the prop lives on as a bonus inside CYCR's larger Magica Tarot bundle.
+As of the compile date (July 2026) it sits at 3,032 likes, first place for March.

-The visual through-line is also consistent: a candle → a feather fan → a rose bouquet → tarot cards, all small handheld props built for "fortune-teller / occult / mystic" photography. lilToon-based, with PCSS soft-shadow worlds in mind for the intended look.
+The visual through-line is consistent too: every month adds a different handheld prop for fortune-teller and mystic photography scenes. lilToon-based, with PCSS soft-shadow worlds in mind for the intended look.

 #2: Slinger / TRISTA

 A single-action revolver that masquerades as a light-and-dark magic gun.
-A new release from TRISTA — the creator behind the popular small item "Seeker [Magic Revolver]" — Slinger is the direct continuation of that "gunsmith-forged magic revolver" line.
+It's a new release from TRISTA — the creator behind the popular magic revolver "Seeker" — and the direct continuation of that "gunsmith-forged magic revolver" line.
+As of the compile date, 2,831 likes.

-The gimmick density is the highest in March's top 10.
+The gimmick density is the highest in March's Top 10.
 The physical-handling side covers half-cock, full-cock, decocking, manual cylinder rotation, manual ejector unloading, backspin / forward spin, Russian roulette, and world-pinning.
-On top of that, EX menu + hand gestures unlock magic modes (light / dark), magic Russian roulette, and the ultimate "combined magic — light + dark" skill.
-An X-Ray mode lets the internal mechanism show through, five color variants (Metal / Wood Silver / Combat Silver / Black / Gold) are included, right-hand and left-hand prefabs are both shipped, and a follow-up DLC FX for Index controllers was added after launch.
-At ¥2,500, it's the most expensive entry in the top 10.
+On top of that, the EX menu and hand gestures unlock magic modes (light / dark), magic Russian roulette, and the ultimate "combined magic — light + dark".
+An X-Ray mode lets the internal mechanism show through, five color variants from metal to gold are included, and right-hand and left-hand prefabs both ship.
+At ¥2,500, it's the most expensive entry in the Top 10.

-Polycount is around △33,308–34,062 for the weapon body, with 48 parameters consumed.
-Quest is unsupported and VRC Constraints are not used — clear "I'm building this for PCVR roleplay" framing.
+Polycount is △33,308–34,062 for the weapon body, with 48 parameters consumed.
+Quest is unsupported by design — clear "I'm building this for full-contact PCVR roleplay" framing.

 Creator's official PV by TRISTA